Control-flow integrity: LLVM/Clang

-LLVM/Clang provides a "CFI" option that works in the forward edge by checking for errors in virtual tables and type casts.
-It depends on link-time optimization (LTO) to know what functions are supposed to be called in normal cases.
-There is a separate "shadow call stack" scheme that defends on the backward edge by checking for call stack modifications, available only for aarch64.
+The LLVM compiler's C/C++ front-end Clang provides a number of "CFI" schemes that works on the forward edge by checking for errors in virtual tables and type casts.
+Not all of the schemes are supported on all platforms and most of them, the exception being two "kcfi" schemes intended for low-level kernel software, depends on link-time optimization (LTO) to know what functions are supposed to be called in normal cases.

+Also provided is a separate "shadow call stack" (SCS) instrumentation pass that defends on the backward edge by checking for call stack modifications, available only for the aarch64 and RISC-V ISAs.
+And due to use of a shared processor register SCS is only enforceable on certain ABIs or if in other ways it is ensured that any other software using the register set (thread/processor) does not interfere with this use.

-Google has shipped Android with the Linux kernel compiled by Clang with link-time optimization (LTO) and CFI since 2018.
-SCS is available for Linux kernel as an option, including on Android.
+Google has shipped Android with the Linux kernel compiled by Clang with link-time optimization (LTO) and CFI enabled since 2018.
+Even though SCS is available for the Linux kernel as an option, and support is also available for Android's system components it is recommended only to enable it for components for which it can be ensured that no third party code is loaded.

+GCC

+The GNU Compiler Collection implemented a "shadow call stack" compatible with Clang for aarch64 in v12 released in 2022.
+This feature is primarily intended for building the Linux kernel as support is missing from GCC user space libraries.